Historical Timeline of Karmanos Cancer Institute

 1980

-• The $2 million Gershenson Radiation Oncology Center opens — a cooperative venture of Wayne State University’s School of Medicine and Harper University Hospital.
+• The Gershenson Radiation Oncology Center opened, a collaboration with Wayne State University’s School of Medicine and Harper University Hospital.

 1982

-• Wayne State University’s Division of Oncology is merged with the Department of Internal Medicine.
-Dr. Vaitkevicius is named chairman and Dr. Laurence Baker is appointed director of the Division of Medical Oncology.
+• Wayne State University’s Division of Oncology was merged with the Department of Internal Medicine.
+Vainutis Vaitkevicius, M.D. is named chairman and Dr. Laurence H. Baker is appointed director of the Division of Medical Oncology.

 1985